Topics in Integrative, Alternative, and Complementary Therapies (PDQ®)–Patient Version

 CAM therapies are used often to treat children with cancer, both inside and outside of clinical trials.
 CAM therapies have been used to treat side effects caused by cancer or cancer treatment.
 Cancer patients sometimes choose alternative medicine over standard treatment; however, alternative medicine does not work as well as standard medicine to treat cancer.
 In Asian countries, traditional Chinese medical therapies are often used along with standard therapy.

 One study showed that when cancer patients and their doctors talked about CAM therapy, it was most often brought up by the patient.
 Both the patient and the doctor were more satisfied with the visit when they talked about CAM therapy.

-This complementary and alternative medicine summary gives a brief description of CAM therapies found in PDQ Cancer Information Summaries or Fact Sheets from the National Cancer Institute (NCI).
+This cancer information summary gives a brief description of integrative, alternative, and complementary therapies found in PDQ Cancer Information Summaries or Fact Sheets from the National Cancer Institute (NCI).
 Links are included to take you to the specific PDQ summary or NCI Fact Sheet for more information about each topic.
 See NCI's Office of Cancer Complementary and Alternative Medicine for links to other resources.

 - See the PDQ patient summary on Cannabis and Cannabinoids for more information.

 Essiac and Flor Essence are herbal tea mixtures originally developed in Canada.
 They are sold worldwide as dietary supplements.
 Supporters of Essiac and Flor Essence say that these products can help detoxify the body, make the immune system stronger, and fight cancer.
 There is no evidence in clinical trials that Essiac or Flor Essence can help treat patients with cancer.

 - See the PDQ patient summary on Essiac/Flor Essence for more information.